 This is a livestream reading and will be accessible from the Inprint website.
 Details on how to access the reading will be provided to season subscribers and to those who purchase $5 general admission tickets in their Eventbrite email receipts.

-EVENT DETAILS: This in-person reading will take place at a centrally-located venue in Houston, Texas, and will be available to season subscribers for viewing on the Inprint website; more details to come.
-Honorée Fanonne Jeffers and Tiphanie Yanique will give brief readings from their new novels The Love Songs of W.E.B.
-Du Bois and Monster in the Middle, followed by an on-stage conversation with a fellow writer, and a book sale and signing.
+EVENT DETAILS: Honorée Fanonne Jeffers and Tiphanie Yanique will give brief readings from their new novels The Love Songs of W.E.B.
+Du Bois and Monster in the Middle, followed by a conversation with Joy Sewing, Lifestyle and Culture Columnist at the Houston Chronicle.

 BOOK DISCOUNTS: Our partners at Brazos Bookstore are offering a 10% discount on The Love Songs of W.E.B.
 Du Bois by Honorée Fanonne Jeffers and Monster in the Middle by Tiphanie Yanique.
 To receive the discount, order your copies of their new books at www.brazosbookstore.com from now through January 26th using the coupon code INPRINT.